-Charlotte is a corporate senior associate based in Abu Dhabi who has recently returned from secondment with ADNOC supporting the upstream team.
+Charlotte is a counsel based in Abu Dhabi who has recently returned from secondment with ADNOC supporting the upstream team.

 She advises on acquisitions, asset transfers and disposals, joint ventures and strategic alliances with a focus on the energy and infrastructure sectors.
 As well as her experience working for ADNOC, Charlotte has worked for a number of energy majors both in the region and globally.

 Prior to joining Freshfields, Charlotte worked in Wellington (New Zealand) and Brisbane (Australia) on a variety of energy, infrastructure, TMT, procurement and corporate mandates.back to tab navigation